-The primary aims of this study are to determine whether 24 weeks of clinically prescribed Orkambi treatment reduces SEE/REE and increases BMI Z score.
-Secondary aims are to determine if Orkambi treatment improves gut health and function resulting in better fat absorption as indicated by increased total plasma fatty acids and decreased fecal calprotectin over 24 weeks compared to baseline.
-Exploratory aims are to examine the impact on dietary intake, growth status for stature (length/height) and measures of body composition, serum fat soluble vitamins, bile acids, and calprotectin as a measure of systemic inflammation, and on fecal elastase.
+The primary aims of this study are to determine whether ivacaftor treatment reduces SEE and increases BMI Z score.
+Secondary aims are to determine if ivacaftor treatment improves gut health and function resulting in better fat absorption as indicated by increased total plasma fatty acids and fecal elastase, and decreased fecal calprotectin.
+Exploratory aims are to examine the impact on dietary intake, growth status and velocity, serum fat soluble vitamins, serum bile acids, and serum calprotectin as a measure of systemic inflammation.